5-4-3-2-1 Grounding Technique

 • Movement of leaves, clouds, or people

-3. 4 things you can TOUCH: Identify four different textures or physical sensations you can feel right now.
-Actually touch these items when possible and notice the sensations:
+3. 4 things you can TOUCH: Find four different textures or physical feelings you can feel right now.
+Actually touch these items when possible and notice the feelings:

 • The temperature and texture of your clothing